ska-sa/katgpucbf/doc/fgpu.design.rst

 Cooley-Tukey computation and the computation to form the real-to-complex transformation.

 To start, let's consider the traditional equation for the Fourier Transform.
-Let :math:`N` be the number of channels into which we wish to decompose the input sequence into, and let :math:`x_i` be the (real) time-domain samples (:math:`0 \le i < 2N`) and :math:`X_k` be its discrete Fourier transform (DFT).
+Let :math:`N` be the number of channels into which we wish to decompose the input sequence, and let :math:`x_i` be the (real) time-domain samples (:math:`0 \le i < 2N`) and :math:`X_k` be its discrete Fourier transform (DFT).
 Because the time domain is real, the frequency domain is Hermitian symmetric, and we only need to compute half of it to recover all the information.
 We thus only need to consider